ml4rrieu/rrs/faq.md

 * European/ANR project

-Indicates if the publication comes from an European or ANR project (the main French government research funder, _Agence Nationale de la Recherche_). /!\ true only if the dedicated metadata in HAL has been fill. cf. the [HAL documentation](https://doc.archives-ouvertes.fr/en/deposit/how-to-complete-the-deposit/) "Adding an ANR project" and "Adding an european project".
+Indicates if the publication comes from an European or ANR project (the main French government research funder, _Agence Nationale de la Recherche_). /!\ true only if the dedicated metadata in HAL has been fill, cf. the [HAL documentation](https://doc.hal.science/financeurs/).

 * deposit date